Husterknupp/psychic-thread-adventure/README.md

 Adventure Planning
 =================
+To run the measuring on your machine, please run `Adventure.java` as JUnit test.

+---

 Threading constellations
 * without threading, i.e., one execution path, no branching
   * consider different `n` and different machines